Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 of the process of separation.

-During separation, if the two-particle wave function collapses, the system decoheres, there is no more interference, and we have a mixed state rather than a pure state.
+When some interaction, like a measurement, causes a separation, the two-particle wave function Ψ12 collapses, the system decoheres into the product Ψ1Ψ2, losing their phase relation so there is no more interference, and we have a mixed state rather than a pure state.

 This would mean that not only the parts,